chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 Now we need to create a trust relationship between the AKS cluster and the managed identity.

-In order to do that we need to have
+To do that we need to have
 1. Service account
 2. AKS cluster OIDC issuer URL

-Lets obtain the AKS cluster OIDC issuer URL first.
+Let's obtain the AKS cluster OIDC issuer URL first.

 ```
 AKS_OIDC_ISSUER="$(az aks show --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME --query "oidcIssuerProfile.issuerUrl" -o tsv)"